seamile/jsonfmt/README.md

 **jsonfmt** is a CLI tool for pretty printing, querying and format conversion JSON documents.

+It is as powerful as [jq](https://github.com/jqlang/jq), but much simpler to process JSON.

 ## Features

 1. [Print JSON with **hightlight** and **pretty format**.](#1-pretty-print-json-object)